Let us begin with a number that should stop every conversation in America. Yet it provokes only silence, deflection, or rehearsed outrage.

 “Poverty causes single motherhood, not the other way around.
 Fix the economic conditions first, and family structure will follow.”

 Three data points destroy this argument.
-First: Black poverty was far worse during Jim Crow, yet the marriage rate was more than double what it is today — 64% vs. 30% (Census Bureau).
-Poverty was worse; families were stronger.
-Second: Raj Chetty’s Harvard data shows Black children in two-parent households in middle-income neighborhoods match white children’s economic outcomes — meaning family structure predicts economic mobility, not the reverse (Chetty et al., QJE, 2020).
-Third: The Brookings success sequence proves the causal direction — 97% who marry before children avoid poverty regardless of starting income.
+First — Black poverty was far worse during Jim Crow, yet the marriage rate was more than double what it is today, 64% versus 30% (Census Bureau).
+Poverty was worse, but families were stronger.
+Second — Raj Chetty's Harvard data shows Black children in two-parent households in middle-income neighborhoods match white children's economic outcomes.
+That means family structure predicts economic mobility, not the reverse (Chetty et al., QJE, 2020).
+Third — the Brookings success sequence proves the causal direction.
+97% who marry before children avoid poverty regardless of starting income.
 The arrow of causation points from family to economics, not the other way.

 The Black family survived slavery.
 It survived Jim Crow.
 It survived legal segregation, economic exclusion, and organized domestic terrorism.
 What it did not survive was welfare policy, cultural transformation, and the collapse of expectations that began in the late 1960s.